bryhlee/bryhlee.github.io/index.md

 Prior to ILM, I worked at Disney Interactive as a Software Engineering Intern where I built and helped draft a new architecture for their asset management tools, and spearheaded several initiatives to revamp their creative content pipeline.

-I am a also long-time contributer to the computer graphics and SIGGRAPH community.
-I currently serve as the current President and Founder of Santa Clara University's SIGGRAPH Student Chapter, a student organization that runs workshops to teach students topics in computer graphics and interactive media.
+I am also long-time contributer to the computer graphics and SIGGRAPH community; I am the founder and current President of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.

 ## Areas of Expertise